Gennaro Angiulo: Criminal career

 Gennaro's brothers, who by now were all involved in Boston's criminal underworld, recruited him into their circle.
 Efforts by local authorities to arrest and prosecute operators of the "Italian lottery" created an opening for them; the Angiulo brothers found local businesses willing to serve as fronts for their bookies and gave them "discounts" on the bets in return, then reinvested their profits into legitimate enterprises such as nightclubs to launder them.
 The dominant Patriarca crime family co-opted the brothers, inducting them as members of the family and taking a cut of their action.

 After the Kefauver hearings began in 1950, Joseph Lombardi, a senior member of the Mafia in Boston, ordered all bookmaking operations in the city to cease or to operate without a central layoff bank and without police protection, fearing the publicity from the hearings may expose his rackets.
 As a result, bookmakers lost the protection of the Mafia but gained freedom to operate independently.
 Angiulo obtained Lombardi's permission to enter the bookmaking rackets in 1951.
 The Mafia's overreaction to the Kefauver hearings, which ultimately had little effect on organized crime in Boston, allowed Angiulo to take control of the city's newly independent gambling operations.

 By the late 1950s, Angiulo was being extorted by the mafioso Ilario "Larry Baione" Zannino.
 To end the shakedown, Angiulo paid $50,000 to Raymond "the Man" Patriarca, the boss of the Patriarca crime family in Providence, Rhode Island, in exchange for being inducted as a "made" member of the family, agreeing to pay an additional $100,000 per year.
 The payment allowed Angiulo to become a full-fledged member of the Mafia without having to commit a murder, which is typically required for prospective mafiosi.
 The relationship between Angiulo and Patriarca was strictly financial.
 Although Angiulo was not popular or well-respected in Providence, he retained the protection of Patriarca due to his high-earning status.

 In around 1962, one mobster, Vincent "Fat Vinny" Teresa, drew the ire of Angiulo when he beat up an associate of Joseph Paterno, a New Jersey-based caporegime in the Gambino crime family.
-Paterno complained to Angiulo, who never like Teresa and solicited to have him killed over the beating.
+Paterno complained to Angiulo, who never liked Teresa and solicited to have him killed over the beating.
 Only the intervention of Patriarca saved Teresa's life.
 Teresa became a confidential informant for the Federal Bureau of Investigation (FBI) afterwards.